Gaslighting in a Relationship?

 Dealing with Gaslighting

-- Trust Your Instincts: If something feels off in your relationship, trust your gut instincts.
+- Trust Your Instincts: If something doesn’t feel right in your relationship then trust your gut.
 Seek support from a trusted friend or therapist.

-- Set Boundaries: Establish clear boundaries in your relationship and communicate them assertively.
+- Set Boundaries: Try and establish clear boundaries in your relationship and communicate them assertively.

 - Seek Professional Help: If gaslighting persists, consider couples therapy or individual counselling.